TheStartupIntern/TestCase/content/Web Apps/Functional Testing/Navigation/Verify Navigation using URL manipulation.md

-# Verify Navigation via URL MAnipulation
+# Verify Navigation via URL Manipulation
 Verify that the user can manipulate the URL and it would load to the target page.

 #### **Preconditions:**